riddhirawat/git-practice/readme.md

 # Git Practice

 This repository is created to practice Git and GitHub workflow.
+## Additional Update
+Practiced creating a new branch and pull request.

 ## What I did
 - Created repository